Premasara Epasinghe: Early life and education

-He was born on 5 October 1937 in College House of University of Colombo, Sri Lanka.
-His father Don Ranoris Epasinghe from Galtota, Panadura was an administrative officer at the Colombo University.
+He was born on 5 October 1937 at the College House of the University of Colombo, Sri Lanka.
+His father Don Ranoris Epasinghe from Galtota, Panadura was an administrative officer at the University of Colombo.
 His mother Podinona Peiris from Mavitte, Galle, was a teacher.
-He first went to Visakha Vidyalaya, Colombo, which at that time was a mixed school.
+He first attended Visakha Vidyalaya, Colombo, was a mixed school at the time.
 In 1950, when Premasara was 13 years old, his mother died.
-Premasara had four older brothers where all of them died within a year of their birth.
+He had four older brothers, all of whom died within a year of their birth.

-Then he was attended to Nalanda College, Colombo and studied in English medium.
-In 1956 during the Inter-house sports meet, he started to play cricket for his school team "Chandra".
-Even though he did not play hard ball before that, he made a significant impact in the match, where he scored 78 runs and his house "Chandra" scored a total of 148 runs.
-Finally "Chandra" won the match.
-After that innings, he was invited to play for the college team under the guidance of college cricket coach Kandasamy.
-He was the only Nalandian player who had the opportunity to join the senior team directly without competing in the junior teams.
+He then attended Nalanda College, Colombo, where he studied in the English medium.
+In 1956, during the inter-house sports meet, he began playing cricket for his house team, 'Chandra'.
+Although he had never played hardball cricket before, he made a significant impact in the match by scoring 78 runs, contributing to his house team 'Chandra’s' total of 148 runs.
+Ultimately, 'Chandra' went on to win the match.
+Following that innings, he was invited to join the college team under the guidance of Nalanda College cricket coach, Kandasamy.
+He was the only Nalandian cricketer to join the senior team directly, without having to compete in the junior teams.

-His first opportunity to compete after joining the senior team was in 1957 against St. Anthony's College, Kandy.
-In the match he was the opening batsman with Sarath Silva and also the wicket keeper.
-In the same year, he played nine matches before the Ananda-Nalanda match in the first three months.
-In the meantime, in five matches, Sarath Silva and Epasinge went over the 100-run partnership for the first wicket.
-Premasara represented Nalanda for 28th Ananda-Nalanda big match which was held at P. Sara Oval.
-However he scored only two runs in the first innings, nine runs in second innings and got two catches as the wicket keeper.
-With the match, he ended the school cricket career which merely lasts for three months.
+His first opportunity to compete after joining the senior team came in 1957, in a match against St. Anthony's College, Kandy.
+In that match, he opened the batting alongside Sarath Silva and also played as the wicketkeeper.
+In the same year, he played nine matches in the first three months, leading up to the Ananda-Nalanda Big Match.
+During this time, in five matches, Sarath Silva and Epasinghe formed a partnership of over 100 runs for the first wicket.
+Premasara represented Nalanda in the 28th Ananda-Nalanda Big Match, which was held at the P. Sara Oval.
+However, he scored only two runs in the first innings, nine runs in the second innings, and took two catches as the wicketkeeper.
+With this match, he concluded his school cricket career, which lasted just three months.